-- Engineering Council.
-Each such certificate would be dated as of the date the additional registration was entered on to the Register. - 8.
-A Direct Registrant, being an individual on the Register who is not a member of a Licensee or Professional Affiliate, shall pay their Registration Fee directly to EngineeringUK annually or otherwise as EngineeringUK may direct.
+- 8. Where multiple Principal registrations are held by the same individual, additional registration certificates may be applied for but would attract an Additional Certificate Fee, set by the Engineering Council.
+Each such certificate would be dated as of the date the additional registration was entered on to the Register. - A Direct Registrant, being an individual on the Register who is not a member of a Licensee or Professional Affiliate, shall pay their Registration Fee directly to EngineeringUK annually or otherwise as EngineeringUK may direct.
 The Due Date for direct registration fees shall be 1 January of each year.